 As with all types of engagement ring financing, there are a few things to watch out for, though.
 Your interest rate will depend in large part on your credit scores; the better your credit, the lower your interest rate.
 If your credit isn’t strong, you may wind up with a higher rate.
 (Think of interest as the opposite of a discount on the ring.
 Instead of paying less, you pay more.)

-Here are a couple of examples of how much interest can cost you over the term of the loan:$5,000 loan at 10 percent for 3 years
+Here are a couple of examples of how much interest can cost you over the term of the loan:

 $5,000 loan at 12 percent for 5 years